a2stuff/a2d/res/notes/testplan.md

 * Configure a system with 14 devices.
 Launch and then exit DeskTop.
 Load another ProDOS app that enumerates devices.
 Verify that all expected devices are present, and that there's no "Slot 0, Drive 1" entry.

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Up.
-Verify that the volume window re-opens, and the that the folder icon is selected.
+Verify that the volume window re-opens, and that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Press Open-Apple+Up.
-Verify that the volume window is activated, and the that the folder icon is selected.
+Verify that the volume window is activated, and that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Activate the volume window.
 Switch the window's view to by Name.
 Activate the folder window.
 Press Open-Apple+Up.
-Verify that the volume window is activated.
+Verify that the volume window is activated, and that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.

 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Press Open-Apple+Up.
 Verify that the volume window is shown and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Up.
 Verify that the volume window is shown and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Press Open-Apple+Solid-Apple+Up.
 Verify that the folder window is closed, the volume window is shown, and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Solid-Apple+Up.
 Verify that the folder window is closed, the volume window is shown, and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window re-opens, and that the folder window closes, and the that the folder icon is selected.
+Verify that the volume window re-opens, and that the folder window closes, and that the folder icon is selected.
 Press Open-Apple+Solid-Apple+Up again.
 Verify that the volume window closes, and the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window is activated, and that the folder window closes, and the that the folder icon is selected.
+Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
 Press Open-Apple+Solid-Apple+Up again.
 Verify that the volume window closes, and that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Activate the volume window.
 Switch the window's view to by Name.
 Activate the folder window.
 Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window is activated, and that the folder window closes.
+Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
 Press Open-Apple+Solid-Apple+Up again.
 Verify that the volume window closes, and that the volume icon is selected.

 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Drag another volume onto it.
 Verify that after the copy dialog closes, the volume icon is still visible.
 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag another volume onto the window.
 Verify that after the copy dialog closes, the volume icon is still visible.